5.11.1 – Procedure – Tuition and Fees

 Part 1: Authority.
 Authority is provided from MnSCU Board Policy 5.11 and MnSCU System Procedure 5.11.1.

 Part 2: General.
-All tuition and fee rate structures are authorized by the MnSCU Board.
-Tuition and fees collected shall be deposited and reported through the Business Office at Lake Superior College.
-Discretion is given to the college President to establish certain rates in accordance with MnSCU Board policy and MnSCU System procedure.
-Lake Superior College shall maintain and appropriately disseminate policies that define the terms under which students are not charged specific fees covered by this policy.
+All tuition and fee rate structures are authorized by the Minnesota State Board of Trustees.
+Tuition and fees collected shall be deposited and reported through the Business Office at Lake Superior College (LSC).
+Discretion is given to the college President to establish certain rates in accordance with Minnesota State Board policy and System procedure.
+LSC shall maintain and appropriately disseminate policies that define the terms under which students are not charged specific fees covered by this policy.

 Part 3: Tuition